akikoo/one-web-boilerplate/README.md

 ## What is it?

-The One Web Frontend Boilerplate is a modular framework for building responsive websites with **Apache Server Side Includes** (http://httpd.apache.org/docs/2.2/howto/ssi.html), **SMACSS** (Scalable and Modular Architecture for CSS, http://smacss.com/), **Sass** preprocessor (http://sass-lang.com/), and **RequireJS** (http://requirejs.org/).
+The One Web Front-end Boilerplate is a modular framework for building responsive websites with **Apache Server Side Includes** (http://httpd.apache.org/docs/2.2/howto/ssi.html), **SMACSS** (Scalable and Modular Architecture for CSS, http://smacss.com/), **Sass** preprocessor (http://sass-lang.com/), and **RequireJS** (http://requirejs.org/).